eberjand/PokeBoxDS/README.md

 * Support for the DS Pokémon games: Diamond, Pearl, Platinum, Black, White, Black 2, White 2
   * Can't access DS cartridges while running PokeBoxDS from a Slot-1 flash card, but alternatives can work:
     * Reading from sav files on the SD card instead of cartridges
-    * Slot-2 cards that support DS mode, like M3 Perfect
+    * Slot-2 cards that support DS mode, like M3 Perfect/Pro/Lite or EZ-Flash IV
 	* Run on a DSi and use its SD card slot
 * Ability to read sav files from the SD card inserted in a Slot-2 cart while running off a Slot-1 card
+* Play music from the selected game

 ## Comparison to official Pokémon software